From Score Matching to Diffusion: A Fine-Grained Error Analysis in the Gaussian Setting: Denoising Score Matching error

 Using Isserlis' theorem, for $1 \leq i,j,k,l \leq d$, we get indexwise

 i.e.~for $Z \in \RR^{d \times d}$

 We can thus rewrite $\mathcal{V}$ as

-where $P_{trans}$ is the commutation matrix which realizes the transpose operation in vectorized form, and $I$ is the identity matrix on the vectorized space.
-Using again that higher order therms have zero mean, we can write $\hat C_N$ as
+where $P_{trans}$ is the commutation matrix that realizes the transpose operation in vectorized form, and $I_{d^2}$ is the identity matrix on the vectorized space.
+Using again that higher-order terms have zero-mean, we can write $\hat C_N$ as